Vardot/varbase-docs/manual-update.md

 ```
 For Example:

-    Given that we do have a project at /var/www/html/projects/example
+Given that we do have a project at the /var/www/html/projects/example folder
   And we do have our custom themes, features, custom modules in
          /var/www/html/projects/example/themes/custom/
          /var/www/html/projects/example/modules/custom/
          /var/www/html/projects/example/sites/default